 3. DO make posts that are somehow related to our focus on "following Yeshua in a Hebrew way, together".
 (You can read more of what that means to us here.)
 What I'm trying to say is, no cat pictures.
 Along those lines,

 6. DO be mindful of the fact that not everyone in this group sees things the same way.
 We come from a wide variety of cultures, nationalities, linguistic backgrounds, denominational affiliations, and life experiences.
 Our diversity is one of our greatest strengths because it brings depth and clarity to our communal experience, and makes us unique.
 At the same time, diversity can feel threatening.
-There will probably be times when you encounter people in our group who have radically different views than yours, and you'll find yourself responding with fear or offense.
+There will probably be times when you encounter people in our group who have radically different views than yours, and you may even find something in you responding with fear or offense.
 When you experience those emotions, please don't run away.
 Take a deep breath, look to the Messiah, and remember that we're all here because of our desire to follow him more closely and know him better.
+And if the group's too much for you, that's ok.
+You didn't join for the group anyway, you joined to learn with me on the website.
+So if you need to just stick to the lessons on the website and never mind all those crazy people in that group. :)

 8. DO be aware that after much deliberation I've decided there is one topic that's off-limits.
 I mean, besides cat pictures.
-We've had several battles over the Trinity, and I think they've done more harm than good.
+We've seen several debates about the Trinity, and I think they've done more harm than good.
 So if you're wondering about this I'll just tell you the official position of Holy Language Institute, and we'll leave it at that with the understanding that not everyone in our group agrees.
-I don't use the term "Trinity" because it's not in the Bible, because it carries so much negative baggage for the Jewish people, and because the Shema in Deuteronomy 6:4 teaches us to focus on the unity of God.
-At the same time, yes I do believe in the underlying doctrine of God the Father, Son, and Holy Spirit.
+I don't use the term "Trinity" because it's not a Biblical term, because it carries so much negative baggage for the Jewish people, and because the Shema in Deuteronomy 6:4 teaches us to focus on the unity of God.
+At the same time, yes I do believe in the doctrine of God the Father, Son, and Holy Spirit.
 If Yeshua wasn't God, the apostles did a very poor job making that clear in the New Testament.
-Having said that though, Yeshua taught us to worship and pray to the Father, and his favourite title for himself was the "son of man", which is the Hebrew word for "human".
+Having said that though, Yeshua taught us to worship and pray to the Father, and he emphasized his humanity by frequently referring to himself as the "son of man", which is the Hebrew word for "human".
 It reminds me of Tevye, in the movie Fiddler on the Roof, here.
 On the other hand...but on the other hand...but then on the other hand!
-There's a reason this debate has raged throughout church history - because it's impossible for finite brains to fully comprehend a superdimensional being.
+There's a reason this debate has raged throughout church history.
+It's impossible for finite brains to fully comprehend a superdimensional being!
 So instead of trying to dissect God and talking about him like he's not in the room, let's press in to know and experience him personally.
 If you are seriously trying to understand this sensitive and complex question, feel free to private message one of our admins and they'll be glad to help.
 It's just not a topic for group discussion.
 Now get back to your Hebrew studies! lol

 9. DO stay positive and constructive.
 It's fine to express disagreements and debate ideas, and quite frankly I hope to see you doing that.
 Just make sure you don't end up making personal attacks or fighting dirty.
 You know, do your part to make this a safe neighborhood.
 One fun little way to picture the difference between friendly debate and street fighting is to look at the difference between question marks and exclamation marks.
 A question mark (?) resembles a little hook, and that's how it functions in dialogue - it attracts and engages people.
 An exclamation mark (!), on the other hand, resembles a bat, and that's often how we find it being used - to beat people with our points.
 If you do end up going all ghetto and the bats come out, just don't be surprised when the cops show up and shut down the party.
 And don't say I didn't warn you!